PraskaLukestiwa/VanillaBot/README.md

 Q: How to change online status?
 A: Change setPersona number on [line 200](https://github.com/Vanilla72/VanillaBot/blob/master/bot.js#L200)

+Q: Market Confirmation?
+A: Market confirmation didn't works for some reason, I'm not sure why.

 *will added more if needed*

 ## Add / change bot feature (developer only)